ejnshtein/vk-to-telegram/README.md

 ### Why?

 For example, because I had a lot of bot's and when fixing the bug is inconvenient to update the code in all bots.
-Also, I have an idea to add discord channel support, but it's just idea. ᕦ( ͡° ͜ʖ ͡°)ᕤ
+Also, I have an idea to add discord channel support, but it's just an idea. ᕦ( ͡° ͜ʖ ͡°)ᕤ

 ### Contact
 Here's a telegram [group](https://t.me/vktotgforwarder) ¯\\_(ツ)_/¯